linyq2117/CLIP-ES/README.md

-# CLIP is Also an Efficient Segmenter: A Text-Driven Approach for Weakly Supervised Semantic Segmentation
+# CLIP is Also an Efficient Segmenter: A Text-Driven Approach for Weakly Supervised Semantic Segmentation (CVPR 2023)

 ![images](CLIP-ES.png)
 ## Reqirements